alitsaberi/slumber/configs/instructions/change_patch.md

-Each patch is designed for **5 to 6 uses**, but if you notice the gels losing their stickiness, it's best to **replace the patch** to maintain accurate data collection.
+Each patch is designed for **3 uses**, but if you notice the gels losing their stickiness, it's best to **replace the patch** to maintain accurate data collection.

 Steps to change the patch: